WDI-SEA/notes/00-config-deployment/installfest/osx/unit-4.md

 python3 --version
 ```

-If this command returns a version lower than `Python 3.9.2`, tell homebrew to update python with this command:
+If this command returns a version lower than `Python 3.9.x`, tell homebrew to update python with this command:

 ```bash
 brew upgrade python
 ```

-Python uses `pip` as the package manager, similar to how node.js uses `npm`
+Python uses `pip3` as the package manager, similar to how node.js uses `npm`

 Double check that `pip3` has been installed on your system with the following command: